 “We’re so grateful for everything you’re doing for CU Denver.
 We want to make you proud,” said Chancellor Michelle Marks, addressing more than 100 CU Denver donors, members of university leadership, deans, faculty, and students.
-For the first time in nearly two years, many of CU Denver’s strongest supporters gathered together outdoors at the History Colorado Center for the 2021 CU Denver Donor Celebration.
+On Oct.
+7, for the first time in nearly two years, many of CU Denver’s strongest supporters gathered together outdoors at the History Colorado Center for the 2021 CU Denver Donor Celebration.

 At the center of the celebration were CU Denver students, whose talents and ambitions inspire so many donors to give to the university.
 Chris Hilton, president of the Student Government Association, served as emcee, introducing Chancellor Marks, CU President Todd Saliman, and two student speakers: Andrea Arias, a Master of Architecture student, and Ben Spacek, an undergraduate in computer science.
 Hilton also recognized the many students who attended to personally thank those who so generously support their education.